60-second summary

 1. Social, Domestic and Pleasure (SDP)

-SDP is when you use your car for everyday social driving, like visiting friends, doing the school run and shopping.
+SDP is when you use your car for everyday social driving, such as visiting friends, doing the school run and shopping.

-This class covers the same as SDP but includes journeys to and from work.
+This class covers the same as SDP insurance but also includes journeys to and from work.
 It also includes driving to and from the train station and leaving your car there to take the train to work, and even driving someone else to work.
+You do not need business insurance to drive to work.

 3. Personal business use (SDPC + business use)